-Disk Image is a mirror of your logical drive or physical device that is stored in one file.
+Disk Image is a copy of your logical drive or physical device that is stored in one file.
 This can be useful when you want to backup the contents of the whole drive, and restore it or work with it later.
 Before you start recovering the deleted files, it may be a good idea to create a Disk Image for this drive, if you have enough space at another drive.
 Why?
 Because if you do something wrong while recovering the files (for example, recovering them onto the same drive could destroy their contents), you still will be able to recover these deleted files and folders from the Disk Image that you have wisely created.

 Active@ UNDELETE provides extensive functionality to operate with Disk Images.
 You can create image of either Logical disk, Device or Partition.
 Save it as one large file or split on image chunks with size you prefer for later use.